 Impact assessments are becoming more widely used by competition authorities, in an attempt to quantify the benefits of their activities at a time when the effectiveness of competition laws and the economic impact of competition policies are under increasing scrutiny.
 However, as pointed out by Van Sinderen and Kemp (2008), quantifying the costs of their activity is easier than calculating the benefits, which might lead politicians to conclude that they are too expensive to maintain, even though the benefits are indisputable.
-This increased interest in the effectiveness of competition authorities may result in a legal requirement to monitor the effects of their decisions in some way and, as Ilzkovitz and Dierx (2015) remark, most authorities are already required to report on their annual activities.
+This increased interest in the effectiveness of competition authorities may result in a legal requirement to monitor the effects of their decisions in some way and, as IIzkovitz and Dierx (2015) remark, most authorities are already required to report on their annual activities.
 The International Competition Network (ICN) also recommends ex post studies to improve the effectiveness of interventions by competition authorities (Delgado et al., 2016).

-Due to this situation, it was felt that the CNMC should also start to carry out such assessments, so that the Spanish competition authority might be able to show how its interventions in different sectors of the economy benefit consumers.
-As well as their obvious usefulness, these studies are not resource-intensive, at least in their most basic form, as they require information which is already available in the enforcement files or, failing that, the use of general rules; also, it is only recommended that these assessments be carried out once a year (Davies, 2013).
+We started carrying out such assessments for the CNMC in 2016, in order to show how the interventions of the Spanish competition authority in different sectors of the economy benefit consumers (both final consumers and customers of intermediate products)2.
+As well as their obvious usefulness, these studies are not resourceintensive, at least in their most basic form, as they require information which is already available in the enforcement files or, failing that, the use of general rules; besides, it is only recommended that these assessments be carried out once a year (Davies, 2013).

-This study includes a brief reference to the different types of assessments that can be carried out to quantify the effect on society of the enforcement activities of competition authorities.
-A simple methodology with prudent assumptions, which can be used as the basis for wider-ranging studies in the future, was selected from the many possible forms of assessment.
+As in the previous version3, this new study includes a brief reference to the different types of assessments that can be carried out to quantify the effect on society of the enforcement activities of competition authorities.
+From the many possible forms of assessment, we have selected a simple methodology with prudent assumptions, which can be used as the basis for wider-ranging studies in the future.
 The main assumption when applying this methodology refers to the positive effect of interventions by competition authorities; in other words, it is assumed that their interventions help avoid direct adverse effects on consumers in the form of higher prices.
 It should also be emphasised that only the direct effects of the interventions are included, so that the estimated impact on welfare ignores a large part of the actual effect of the Spanish competition authority's activity.
 For example, neither deterrent effects nor positive effects on innovation are included.